LIFE GROUP LEADER GUIDE

 This guide is designed to give helpful hints in preparing & leading your group in discussion.

-This week we kick off our Fall Life Group Quarter.
-Your first gathering is designed to give you time to get acquainted, enjoy a meal together, connect with each other, as well as time to discuss how to make your Life Group meetings great!
-The study questions have been shortened this week to allow ample time to accomplish all of this.
+This week, we kick off our Fall Life Group Quarter.
+Your first gathering is designed to give you time to get acquainted, enjoy a meal together and connect with each other, as well as time to discuss how to make your Life Group meetings great!
+The questions have been shortened this week to allow ample time to accomplish all of this.
 To prepare for your first meeting, take some time to focus on the questions below and be prepared to share your answers with the group.

 Online Groups – If your group is meeting online, your leaders will be sending you the link for your group.
-Use this link for help on meeting with your group online: lifegroups.northcoastchurch.com/pro-tips/
+Use this link for tips on meeting with your group online: lifegroups.northcoastchurch.com/pro-tips/

 Each week in this section you’ll find the most important information for your group.

 - Re-connect with existing members and meet new members